cares0/rest-docs-kdsl/docs/docs/guides/dsl-interface.md

 ![structure](./img/structure.png)

 In Spring MVC, HTTP requests and responses are mapped via handlers.

-The components that constitute HTTP requests and responses (e.g., query parameters, path variables, body) are mapped to the handler's annotations, parameters, and return types.
+The components that make up HTTP requests and responses (query parameters, path variables, body, etc.) are mapped to the handler's annotations, parameters, and return types.

-Spring REST Docs helps document these components by describing their elements and integrating them into comprehensive documentation.
+Spring REST Docs helps document these components by providing a way to describe the fields that make up each component and integrate them into documentation.

-In Spring REST Docs, the elements of each component are represented as `AbstractDescriptor` objects, which are then compiled into `Snippet`s.
+In Spring REST Docs, fields within each component are represented by `AbstractDescriptor`, which is then combined into a `Snippet`.
-The integrated `Snippet`s are handled by the `document` function, which, together with the document's identifier, processes the API call results to finally generate snippets in formats like Asciidoc.
+The combined `Snippet` is ultimately handled by the `document` function, which, together with the document's identifier, processes the API call results to finally generate snippets in formats like Asciidoc.

 This library offers DSL capabilities while aligning with Spring REST Docs' structure by providing four main interfaces:

-- `ApiValue`, corresponding to `AbstractDescriptor`
+- `ApiField`, corresponding to `AbstractDescriptor`
 - `ApiComponent`, corresponding to `Snippet`
 - `ApiSpec`, which integrates all `Snippet`s for a single API
 - `SnippetGenerator`, which converts the written DSL into `Snippet`s.

-Additionally, there's an interface called `HandlerElement` that doesn’t provide a DSL but captures the necessary information from the handler’s elements and converts them into `ApiValue`.
+Additionally, there's an interface called `HandlerElement` that doesn’t provide a DSL but captures the necessary information from the handler’s elements and converts them into `ApiField`.

 Let’s look at these four interfaces using a simple HTTP API example: